 Once dry, each sheet is placed in between stainless steel calendaring plates to be smoothened.

 Dry, smooth, then cut, the paper is ready for one of many possiblities – marbling, screen printing, product manufacture, or sold as is.

-Natural, handmade, and filled with the consciousness of the Sri Aurobindo Ashram, our paper is distributed around the world.
+Natural, handmade, and filled with the consciousness of the Sri Aurobindo Ashram, our paper is distributed worldwide.
 It has been the feature of museums, hotels, corporates, weddings, art, universities, and archival preservation.